TinXsat/project-structure/CONTRIBUTING.md

 ### If you want to change stuff in this repo, these are the tips on how to structure stuff

 ## Commiting workflow itself
 If you want to suggest/ask about anything, make an issue.
-If you want to change anything - make a pull request, and if you can - wait for other crew members' review  👁
+If you want to change anything - make a pull request, and if you can - wait for other crew members' review  :eyes:

-If your pr/issue solve/mention something in our [project's tasks list](https://github.com/orgs/TinXsat/projects/1), go ahead and pin it there too 💯 !
+If your pr/issue solve/mention something in our [project's tasks list](https://github.com/orgs/TinXsat/projects/1), go ahead and pin it there too :100: !

 ### Creating pull requests
-If your pull request resolves some issue, remember to tag it with `resolves #<issue_number>` - the issue will close automatically when the PR merges ⚰️
+If your pull request resolves some issue, remember to tag it with `resolves #<issue_number>` - the issue will close automatically when the PR merges :coffin:

 Write inital messages in standard `git commit message` style - that is:
  - Use the imperative mood - "Change this file and fix it" instead of "Chanded this file and fixed it"
  - Do't end the subject line with a period
  - keep it short but infomative, etc

-Don't commit directly to master ⛔️!
+Don't commit directly to master :no_entry:!

 ## Organisation

 Everything should be nicely organised under corresponding headers that present certain topics.
 For example, if you want to write about compass inside satellite, place it in:
 ```
-# Satellite 🛰
+# Satellite  :satellite:
 [...]
-## Sensors aboard 🌡
+## Sensors aboard :thermometer:
  - Compass HMC5883 will...

 // Or, if you think your topic is broad and needs it's own header, go ahead and add it:

-### Compass 🧭  // Remember about emojis!
+### Compass :arrow_up:  // Remember about emojis!
+Paste them in githhub'is :emoji: style, not directly!
 Compass HMC5883 will...
 ```
 When making a new header, try to make it unique so that it will be easy to reffer with table of contents and likns